artsy/meta/meta/engineering_principles.md

 ### Own Your Dependencies

 Take the best dependencies to fit your problem and make them better.
-Rather than try re-invent the wheel, give time to take the best dependencies and make them fit into our use cases.
+Rather than try re-invent the wheel, aim for proudly discovered elsewhere.
+If you can find a way to take a 90% fit, contribute back to get it to 100%.
 We’re not the biggest team, so the most value for someone's time can be achieved by writing the glue code between larger projects.

 Consider all of the pieces related to your app as being part of your work.
 E.g. just like you would consider working on an API when you're doing front-end work, making sure that React or TypeScript behave like we'd want is an important part of product work.
 It's another part of our stack.

+Own doesn't need to mean commit access, but to feel like you can influence the design and execution of all the components in your apps.
 Aim to be a trusted contributor to the communities surrounding your work, communicate clearly, publicly and be empathetic to the priorities of others.

 - Examples: